-- a) Manufactures or distributors of the innovation - b) National Ski Associations
+- a) Manufactures or distributors of the innovation - b) National Ski Associations - c) Members of the Committee for Competition Equipment

 The FIS Technical representative from each FIS Committee is eligible to submit applications only for new developments to the Committee for Competition Equipment.
 Manufacturers, distributors and National Ski Associations have to submit their applications to the respective FIS Technical Committee in advance to be decided whether the item is a new development or a further development of an existing product.